abdounasser202/abdounasser202.github.io/README.md

-# Nasser

-Source code of my personnal website
+# This is my personnal website

-- Build the site

-`python blog.py`
+To launch it in local, install Jekyll and run `bundle exec jekyll serve`